Operads for algebraic quantum field theory: Algebra adjunctions

-to the full subcategories $\Mon_\MM^{\ovr{\CC[W^{-1}]}}$ and $\Mon_\MM^{\ovr{\CC}}$ of $\perp$-commutative functors.
-Due to the universal property of localizations (see also \cite[Chapter 1]{Localization}), the functor \eqref{eqn:Lasttmp} is a fully faithful embedding and hence so is $\O_{L}^\ast$ by restriction to full subcategories.
-The statement about the counit is a consequence of \cite[Chapter IV.3]{MacLane}. \end{proof} \begin{rem} In the context of Example \ref{ex:LCQFTwithTS}, we interpret the left adjoint ${\O_L}_!$ as the $W$-constantification/time-slicification functor and the right adjoint $\O_L^\ast$ as the functor forgetting the $W$-constancy/time-slice axiom.
-Furthermore, Proposition \ref{propo:timeslicificationproperties} has the following pleasant physical interpretation: Take any quantum field theory $A\in \Alg\big( \O_{\ovr{\CC[W^{-1}]}}\big)$ that does satisfy the $W$-constancy axiom and forget this property by considering $\O_L^\ast(A)\in \Alg\big(\O_{\ovr{\CC} } \big)$.
-Applying the $W$-constantification functor then determines a quantum field theory that is isomorphic to our original theory via $\epsilon : {\O_L}_!\, \O_L^\ast (A) \to A$.
-This is definitely a physically reasonable property. \end{rem}
+to the full subcategories $\Alg(\MM)^{\ovr{\CC[W^{-1}]}}$ and $\Alg(\MM)^{\ovr{\CC}}$ of $\perp$-commutative functors.
+Due to the universal property of localizations (see also \cite[Chapter 1]{Localization}), the functor \eqref{eqn:Lasttmp} is a fully faithful embedding and hence so is $\O_{L}^\ast$ by restriction to full subcategories. \end{proof} \begin{rem} In the context of Example \ref{ex:LCQFTwithTS}, we interpret the left adjoint ${\O_L}_!$ as the $W$-constantification/time-slicification functor and the right adjoint $\O_L^\ast$ as the functor forgetting the $W$-constancy/time-slice axiom.
+Proposition \ref{propo:timeslicificationproperties} has the following interpretation: Take any quantum field theory $A \in \Alg_{\O_{\ovr{\CC[W^{-1}]}}}(\MM)$ that does satisfy the $W$-constancy axiom and forget this property by considering $\O_L^\ast(A) \in \Alg_{\O_{\ovr{\CC}}}(\MM)$.
+Applying the $W$-constantification functor determines a quantum field theory that is isomorphic to $A$ via $\epsilon : {\O_L}_!\, \O_L^\ast (A) \to A$. \end{rem}